Pararcana/British-Informatics-Olympiad-Python/README.md

 All of the code score full marks, and no libraries are used.

-BIO 2000 Q3 is a mess, and will be revamped soon.
+BIO 2000 Q3 is a mess (partial marks due to time constraints), and I am currently working on a revamp.

 All of the Question 1 solutions have been solved in 25 lines or under so they should be very readable.